 My reply was, “This doesn't have to be about Christianity.
 It simply has to be something you learned in your Bible class.
 Maybe, it's to honor your mother and father?
 That's a biblical concept and I know you have to do that in China.
 Give me a speech about why it's important that you honor your mother and father, or something like that, but I said, it has to be something you learned in your Bible class.”

 I tried coordinate this with their Bible teacher because they were all in the same Bible class.
 They had to turn in their topics to be approved by me before they could continue working on the speech.
 Afterwards we proceeded to learn how to put together an outline, with an introduction, body and conclusion, with everything in between.
 We went over all of the how-to’s in class.

-They continued to grumble and complain about this assignment, until I asked them about grumbling and complaining to a Chinese teacher or professor?
+They continued to grumble and complain about this assignment, until I asked them would they grumble and complain to a Chinese teacher or professor?
 That just didn’t exist in their culture, so I asked them for the same respect, and they all settled down into their assignments.

 Because I worked in the media most of my life.
-One of the things that I did, in my speech classes was that every time they had to give a speech, I had it in a different room, in a different venue, because I said, you're going to be giving speeches somewhere besides a classroom the rest of your life.
-I always put the last speech, this persuasive speech on what they learned in their Bible class, in the TV studio on campus, and we recorded it.
+One of the things that I did in my speech classes was that every time they had to give a speech, I had it in a different room, in a different venue.
+I said, you're going to be giving speeches somewhere besides a classroom the rest of your life.
+Plus, I always put the last speech, this persuasive speech, on what they learned in their Bible class, in the TV studio on campus, and we digitally recorded it.

-When the day arrived for the speeches and presentations came.
-M got there early, quickly came up to me and said, “I want to let you know, that I changed my speech topic.
+When the day arrived for the speeches M got there early, quickly came up to me and said, “I want to let you know, that I changed my speech topic.
 I said, “NO, you had to get this approved.
 You can't change it now!